-- 27 To avoid doubt, these Directions do not prohibit a person from providing or conducting a service or activity electronically or online. - 28 For these Directions, an authorised officer, an occupier of a place, the proprietor of a business or a provider of activities or services may request, use and disclose immunisation information that is protected information under section 22(2) of the Australian Immunisation Register Act 2015 (Cth).
+- attendees in total, not including persons providing the funeral services: - (d) any person who is attending a food outlet with fixed premises for takeaway only. - 26 To avoid doubt, these Directions do not prohibit a person from providing or conducting a service or activity electronically or online. - 27 For these Directions, a person in authority may request, use and disclose immunisation information that is protected information under section 22(2) of the Australian Immunisation Register Act 2015 (Cth).